fengxia41103/myblog/content/workspace/openstack/juju_cloud_bootstrap.md

 [1]: https://jujucharms.com/docs/2.0/clouds

-For these clouds, nearly everything is built-in(!)
+For the above, nearly everything is built-in(!)
 The bare minimum to bootstrap a machine is user credential (and some cloud, eg. LXD, doesn't use credentials).
 Juju handles everything else.
 Depending on the selected cloud type, Juju commands also offer different configurations that can be customized, for example, direct request to a particular EC2 region.